 Lubricant is a compound added in tablet formulations primarily to reduce friction between the die wall and granules as the tablet is formed and ejected .

 A lubricant may be defined as a suitable material, a small amount of which interposed between two rubbings surfaces will decrease friction arising at the interface [2, 3].

 On the other hand, glidant is a non-toxic, pharmacologically inactive substance used to optimize the flow properties of tablet granulation or powder materials by decreasing interparticle friction and cohesion.
 At a certain range of concentrations, only a glidant may work such as talc 5%.
-Glidant may inhibit flow properties at above a certain concentration.
-Moreover, glidant is used in combination with lubricant because they have no ability to reduce die wall friction.
+Generally, glidant may inhibit the flow properties at above a certain concentration.

 How Lubricant and Glidant works (Mechanism of Action)?

 Generally, solid particles surfaces are not smooth, they consist of irregularities known as asperities.
 When two solid material particles in contact are displaced relative to each other and parallel to the plane of contact, a resistance known as friction.
 [4, 5].
 This friction or asperities may responsible for decreasing flow-ability and interrupting smooth ejection of tablet from the die cavity.